 - Parents putting their feelings before their child’s;

-- Parents not allowing their child to express themselves;
+- Parents not allowing their children to express themselves;

 - Parents ignoring healthy boundaries.

-Children get used to the way they’re parented, so they’re not always consciously aware that their parents’ parenting is in fact toxic.
-But as the adult, if the way you’ve been parented falls into one of the above categories, then you’ve been subject to toxic abuse.
+Children get used to the way they’re parented, so they’re not always consciously aware that how they’re being parented is in fact toxic.
+As the adult, if the way you’ve been parented falls into one of the above categories, then you’ve been subject to toxic abuse.
+If parents don’t want to change, then it’s up to children to emotionally distance themselves.